maxbiostat/Computational_Statistics/README.md

 ## News

-- 2022-09-28: We have an [assigment](https://github.com/maxbiostat/Computational_Statistics/blob/master/assignments/assignment_I.pdf) on Rao-Blackwellisation.
+- 2022-10-18: We have the first marked [assigment](https://github.com/maxbiostat/Computational_Statistics/blob/master/assignments/CompStats_T1_2022.pdf) on computing the average distance between two points on a disk.
-Hand-in date: **2022-10-05**.
+Hand-in date: **2022-11-16**.

 ## Simulation